build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 For this blog, I am using a [sample template](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/main/cloudformation-templates/VPC_AutoScaling_With_Public_IPs.json) that deploys a VPC with 2 subnets and publicly accessible Amazon EC2 instances that are in an Auto Scaling group behind a Load Balancer form.
 Feel free to use the same as I will be making changes to this template and run a pull request workflow.

->In the real world, you would deploy the networking infrastructure and application deployment in separate CloudFormation templates.
+>In the real world, you would deploy the networking infrastructure and application deployment in separate CloudFormation [nested stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html).
+There are benefits to it - the networking team can manage this independently, and once networking infrastructure will not change more often as compared to the application resources.
+It also allows us to keep the template body size within the [CloudFormation Quotas](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html).
 However, to keep your first deployment with CodeCatalyst simple, let's deploy everything in a single template.

 Let's ensure we commit our changes to our git repo using the following commands:
 ```bash